OctoPrint/plugins.octoprint.org/_plugins/continuousprint.md

 # Continuous Print

 Simple plugin to allow queuing of code files which when started will automatically print, run bed clearing commands and then print again until the end of the queue.
-Depndeing on your printer, and the material you are printing with, you may want to change the bed clearing commands.
+Dependeing on your printer, and the material you are printing with, you may need to change the bed clearing commands.

 ## Screenshot